Ginger Peach Granola (raw, GF, vegan)

 - In a food processor, place the fresh apples, dates, maple syrup, lemon juice, ginger, vanilla, cinnamon, salt and grind until completely smooth.
 Transfer the mixture to a large mixing bowl.

 - Drain and rinse the nuts and seeds.
 Add the almonds, pecans, and pumpkin seeds to the food processor.
 Coarsely chop the nuts and seeds in a few quick pulses.
 Add them to the bowl with the apple mixture.

-- Now add the cranberries / raisins / dried peaches and combine well.
+- Now add the cranberries / raisins / dried or fresh peaches and combine well.

 - Spread the granola out onto the teflex sheets that comes with your dehydrator.

 - Dry at 115 degrees (F) for 16-24 hours.
 I like my granola more chewy so I don’t dry it as long.
 If you want it to be really dry, go for maximum length of time.
 Do keep in mind that as the granola cools, it gets a bit harder.
 Remember also that if you leave more moisture in your granola it will have a shorter shelf life.

 - Store in an air-tight container.
 If you store it in the fridge, it will extend the self-life if that is a concern.
 It freezes beautifully as well.